-It is important not to perform a save li command when there is a configuration mode mismatch between the main configuration (default config.cfg) file and the li.cfg file.
 Saving the li.cfg file creates a new file without any configuration.
-The previously generated li.cfg file is archived as li.cfg.1 file.
-If a save li command is accidentally executed, perform the following steps:
+The previously generated li.cfg file is archived as li.cfg.l file.
+If the preceding command is accidentally executed, perform the following steps:

 - 1. Roll back to the previous configuration mode in which the li.cfg.1 file is saved (as indicated by console dump or log 99). - 2.
 Reboot the system. - 3.
-Restore the li.cfg.1 file using the exec li.cfg.1 command.
+Restore the li.cfg.1 file using the following command: - MD-CLI load li.cfg.1 exec li.cfg.1

-2.2.5.6.1.4 Migrating from classic to mixed or model-driven configuration mode
+2.2.5.6.1.4 Migrating from classic to mixed or model-driven configuration mode configure li li-filter-block-reservation li-reserved-block